EckertLab/protocols/DNA_library_prep_(parchman).md

   1. Do not label with ‘ligation’, label with ‘ligated’ to emphasize past tense.
 1. Vortex plate for 5s.
 1. Centrifuge ligation plate at 1000xG for 20s to pull all liquid to the bottom of the wells
-1. Place in Thermocycler and start the Ligation cycle
+1. Place in Thermocycler and start the Ligation cycle (6 hours run time)
   1. ![Thermocycler setting](http://2.bp.blogspot.com/-ytBH1GGjlDM/VLfyV20iqaI/AAAAAAAAAqw/io6rOJAdFKo/s1600/unnamed-1.jpg)
 1. Once cycle has completed, place in 4°C refrigerator in section labeled "**Ready for PCR**"